ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ^ Nearly all applications display lists of data

-^ Surprisingly hard to find SFW screenshots
+^ Structured data provided in feed form

 ^ Simple concept but many hidden complexities

+^ Surprisingly hard to find SFW app screenshots

+---

+# Challenges 🤔

+^ But presentation of feed content isn't so simple

+^ Faced with many challenges in ensuring a good user experience

+^ Seamless delivery of structured and personalised content

 ---